-In fiscal 1998, the Company participated in a series of tests sponsored by the Securities Industry Association (the "SIA") in which certain firms tested their computer systems with transactions that simulated dates in December 1999 and January 2000.
-The Company is also participating in expanded tests sponsored by the SIA, which began in March 1999 and will continue through April 1999.
-Such testing involves the participation of hundreds of firms and a significant number of simulated transactions and conditions.
-The Company also continues to participate in the industry-wide Year 2000 systems tests on a global basis, including those in Hong Kong, Tokyo and London.
-The Company has achieved successful results in each of the industry-wide tests in which it participated.
+The Company has participated in the planning and execution of the Year 2000 Industrywide Tests organized by the membership of the Securities Industry Association (the "SIA").
+Such testing involved the participation of hundreds of firms and a significant number of simulated transactions and conditions.
+Additionally, the Company has participated in a variety of external tests in the U.K., Japan, Hong Kong and selected European countries.
+The Company has achieved successful results in each of the tests in which it participated.
 The Company will continue to participate in industry-wide and vendor-specific tests throughout the remainder of 1999.